redis-stack/redis-stack-docs/docs/stack/get-started/document-database.md

 ### Wildcard query

-Retrieve all indexed documents using the [FT.SEARCH](/commands/ft.search/) command.
-Note the use of the `LIMIT` clause below, which provides for search result pagination.
+You can retrieve all indexed documents using the [FT.SEARCH](/commands/ft.search/) command.
+Note the `LIMIT` clause below, which allows result pagination.

 {{< clients-example search_quickstart wildcard_query "" 10 >}}
 > FT.SEARCH "idx:bicycle" "*" LIMIT 0 10